thexhr/isscrolls/README.md

 The following game mechanics are implemented.
 Some moves are omitted on purpose since it makes little sense to implement them in software, they have to be played by the player.

 * Tracking of vows
-* Adventure moves
+* Adventure and Exploration moves
-* Automatic progress tracking for journey
+* Automatic progress tracking for journeys and expeditions
 * Combat moves
 * Automatic progress tracking for fights
 * Quest moves